-2.3 Regulatory Review Process
+2.4 Regulatory Approval

-The Renewal Corporation will implement the Health and Safety Plan upon FERC approval, including any changes required in the FERC License Surrender Order.
+The Renewal Corporation will implement the Health and Safety Plan as approved by the Commission in the License Surrender Order.
+The Renewal Corporation will obtain and report to the Commission any required approvals from other agencies.

-2.4 Reporting
+3.0 Reporting

-The Renewal Corporation will prepare and submit an Annual Report by February 15th of each year which will include information pertaining to implementation of the Health and Safety Plan.
+By April 15 of each year, the Renewal Corporation will prepare and submit to the Commission an Annual Report which will include information pertaining to implementation of the Health and Safety Plan.